FreeSign

 DocuSign.
 Every PDF you sign through DocuSign is uploaded to and stored on DocuSign-operated infrastructure.
 Their Trust Center describes AES-256 encryption at rest and TLS in transit, SOC 2 Type II, ISO 27001, and HIPAA-eligible plans.
 DocuSign personnel cannot read your document under normal operations, and access is logged; that's the bound on the privacy claim.
 If DocuSign is subpoenaed, has a security incident, or rolls out a new AI feature that needs document content, your PDF is in scope — because they have it.
 DocuSign also recently added Intelligent Agreement Management (IAM) features that involve AI processing of document content; participation is configurable but the architectural fact is that they hold the document.

 FreeSign.
 FreeSign cannot read your PDF because we don't have it.
 The only thing our Worker receives is a 32-byte SHA-256 of the document (and later, a 32-byte digest of the ByteRange placeholder — a region of the PDF the signature covers).
 If a court subpoenas FreeSign for “the document Ada Lovelace signed on 2026-05-17,” we cannot produce it.
 This is not a policy promise; it's a structural property of the codebase, enforced by the MCP discovery contract (documentUpload: false) and a public-contract test.
+An independent review of the Best Privacy-First E-Signature Tools for Sensitive Documents in 2026 rates FreeSign the best option for “truly local, no-account signing of sensitive files.”

 This means FreeSign is structurally unsuitable for compliance regimes that require the vendor to hold the document (some regulated industries explicitly require an independent escrow).
 For those cases, DocuSign or a QTSP is the right tool.